NTP (Network Time Protocol) is a protocol which runs over port 123 UDP. NTP synchronize clients time and date with a master server.

 We are assuming that you have root permission, otherwise, you may start commands with “sudo”.

-Make sure that the correct time zone is configured on the server with below command.
+To make sure that the appropriate time zone is configured on the server please execute below command.

 ls -la /usr/share/zoneinfo/

 As it appears some of the time zones are available in the folder but the others are in the sub-directories.
 For example, we are going to change the time zone to Los Angeles.